ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 We used Cinebench R23 as load generator.
 Some people also call this a representative benchmark for reasons unknown to me.
 It's a rendering benchmark using solely CPU cores, on Intel starting with release R23 utilizing AVX vector extensions if available.
 So no idea why/how this should be representative for anything other than doing work in Cinema 4D.

 Anyway, this tool in its '10 min' mode can be used to check for throttling.
-When starting the multi core benchmark on both MacBook Air and Pro efficiency cores jump to 2064 MHz and power cores to 2988 MHz (when all power cores are active maximum clockspeeds will be reduced by 200 MHz).
+When starting the multi core benchmark on both MacBook Air and Pro efficiency cores jump to 2064 MHz and power cores to 2988 MHz (single-threaded workloads run at 3.2GHz but when all power cores are active maximum clockspeeds will be reduced by 200 MHz).
 On the Air after a short period of time SoC temperature exceeds ~75°C and throttling kicks in (23°C ambient temperature).
 Clockspeeds of the power cores are slightly but constantly reduced down to 2.5 GHz while the efficiency cores remain at 2 GHz all the time (therefore missing in the graph below):

 ![](../media/M1-Air-vs-MBP-Clockspeeds.png)